 Material of local significance can relate to a local area, or to the licensee’s licence area.
 Licence area material is material relevant to a licensee area, but not sufficiently relevant to any local area.
-In addition to this definition, Schedule 3 of the relevant licence condition provides extensive guidance on identifying material of local significance.
+Further detail is contained in the Broadcasting Services Local Programming Determination 2018 (the local programming determination).

 Material that may be considered of local significance could include:

-material dealing with people, organisations, events or issues that are of particular interest to people in the area, in a way that focuses on the interests of people in the area
+- material dealing with people, places, things, organisations, events or issues that are of particular interest to people in the area, in a way that focuses on the interests of people in the area

-material about a sporting event that involves a team from the area or that involves a team from a nearby area, whose principal support base includes the area, or a significant part of the area
+- material about a sporting event that involves a team from the area or that involves a team from a nearby area, whose principal support base includes the area, or a significant part of the are

 The points system provides an incentive for licensees to broadcast local news above other material, while also recognising that other types of material of local significance may be of interest to local audiences.

 Last updated: 02 January 2013